Commonly asked questions from our customers about financial planning and the benefits of working with a Financial Planner.

-A. The adage goes "If you don't know where you’re going, how will you know when you get there?"
+A: The adage goes "If you don't know where you’re going, how will you know when you get there?"
 The planning process helps identify not only what is achievable given your resources, but sometimes what is being overlooked.
-Ideally, it solidifies that your goals are really your goals and helps balance the pull and push of today’s wants and needs versus those of the future.
+Ideally, it solidifies that your goals are really your goals and helps balance the pull and push of today’s needs, wants, and wishes with those of the future.

 Q: Who is a financial planner?

-A. Although many professionals may call themselves “financial planners,” CFP® professionals have completed extensive training and experience requirements and are held to rigorous ethical standards.
+A: Although many professionals may call themselves “financial planners”, Certified Financial Planners® (CFP®) have completed extensive training and experience requirements, and are held to rigorous ethical standards.

 Q: Can I make a plan on my own?

-A. The short answer, yes.
+A: The short answer is yes.
 However, there is a lot to account for and understand.
-Financial planners have expertise and insight that basic or 'free' financial calculators and magazines may not help you with.
+Financial planners have expertise and insight that online financial calculators may not help you with.
 Personalized assistance can be extremely valuable.
-How much advice you receive from a planner is up to you, meaning you can handle your finances a little or a lot.
+How much advice you receive from a planner is up to you.

 Q: What should I look for in a financial planner?